emnify/product-docs/docs/how-tos/openvpn/integration-linux.md

 # OpenVPN Integration Guide for Linux

-EMnify customers can create their own Virtual Private Network for their mobile IoT/M2M devices fitted with EMnify SIMs.
+emnify customers can create their own Virtual Private Network for their mobile IoT/M2M devices fitted with emnify SIMs.
 Data traffic will be exchanged between the devices and the application server through an OpenVPN tunnel, enabling direct communication with the IPs of the mobile devices (no NAT applied).

-The tunnel is established between the EMnify Core Network and the customers VPN gateway or server.
+The tunnel is established between the emnify Core Network and the customers VPN gateway or server.

 See this video [guide for how to secure your devices with Open VPN](https://www.youtube.com/watch?v=yt44fJpfkQ4).

 ## Add mandatory layer of security and privacy

 Any traffic exchanged with the mobile devices is encrypted before transmitted over the public internet, therefore adding an additional layer of security and privacy.
-For that **no** VPN software needs to be installed on the device or any configuration changes to be done, the default EMnify APN does also support VPN flows.
+For that **no** VPN software needs to be installed on the device or any configuration changes to be done, the default emnify APN does also support VPN flows.

-First, download the VPN config file from the EMnify User Interface
+First, download the VPN config file from the emnify User Interface

 1. Click on the "Integrations" menu
 2. Scroll down to the "secure connection" section and download the configuration file